renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-It would take the entire `"config:base"` preset - which contains a lot of sub-presets - but ignore the `":prHourlyLimit2"` rule.
+It would take the entire `"config:base"` preset - which has a lot of sub-presets - but ignore the `":prHourlyLimit2"` rule.

 ## ignoreScripts